BYLAWS OF THE CW OPERATORS’ CLUB

 II.
 Education and Donations

-A. The Board from time to time may donate funds to Amateur Radio organizations that direct such funds to education purposes generally related to Amateur Radio.
-Such donations will be described in the Club’s website.
-It may also develop and disseminate materials to promote interest and activity in CW for radio communications.
+A. The Board from time to time may donate funds to Amateur Radio organizations that direct such funds to education and awards related to CW or, if judged appropriate by the Board, generally related to Amateur Radio.
+Such donations will be described on the Club’s website.
+It may also develop and disseminate materials to promote interest and activity in CW for radio communications, such as at hamfests or other gatherings.

 III.
 Officers, Directors, Terms and Elections